 Weekends means recreation time.
 Saturday and Sundays are spent with family and friends, doing something you really enjoy – partying, running or maybe sleeping.
 Or doing something necessary, like cleaning the house or going for some shopping.
 Many shops and groceries stores are open on Saturday and Sundays.

 Note: Systembolaget (the state owned liquor shop and the only place to buy alcohol in Sweden) is closed on Sundays and sometimes even on Saturdays.
-So, make sure to plane your liquor shopping if you wish to have a glas of wine with your weekend dinner.
+So, make sure to plan your liquor shopping if you wish to have a glas of wine with your weekend dinner.

 5. National Day – Nationaldagen